Commercial Driver’s License and the National Registry of Certified Medical Examiners

-A Medical Examiner’s certification will last for 10-years from the date of issue.
-However, the ME must take additional education after 5-years and take the test again in order to renew the certificate.
+A Medical Examiner’s certification will last for 10 years from the date of issue.
+However, the ME must take additional education after 5 years and take the test again in order to renew the certificate.

 The training must be completed by an organization that has been accredited by a nationally-recognized medical profession accrediting organization that provides continuing medical education units.
 Additionally, the training MUST include all eight of the core components and all other specific requirements in the final rule.
-According to NRCME, a provider may take the training at any time, as long as the training has met the requirements within the rule.
+According to NRCME, an accredited training program, a provider may take the training at any time, as long as the training has met the requirements within the rule.

 - Please verify all information on the medical certificate with the driver’s license.
 This includes eyeglass restrictions.
 Make sure you are fully aware and document any vision impairment and corrective lens requirements on the certificate.
 Additionally, the corrective lens box on the medical card ONLY should be checked if the driver must wear eyeglasses while driving (i.e. reading glasses do NOT constitute vision impairment).